 To quickly find where the group starts or ends, Visual Studio highlight the matching parentheses:

 When you see a backreference in the pattern, it is not easy to find the referenced group, especially for numbered backreferences.
-To quickly identify the referenced group, Visual Studio highlight it when your cursor is on a backreference:
+To quickly identify the referenced group, Visual Studio highlights it when your cursor is on a backreference:

 If the pattern is not valid, you'll get an error at runtime.
 What you want is to detect errors as soon as possible.
 Visual Studio reports errors in the pattern, so you can fix it: